Table of Contents

 Stringent Quality Control

-Even budget guitar manufacturers implement quality control processes to ensure that their instruments meet basic standards.
-This helps prevent major issues and ensures that the guitars are playable and reasonably reliable.
+Budget guitar manufacturers implement quality control processes to ensure their instruments meet basic standards.
+This helps prevent significant issues and ensures the guitars are playable and reasonably reliable.

 Lower Labor Costs